 The healthy living award rewards caterers in Scotland for dishing up healthier food and helping their customers make better food choices.
 Visit the Healthy Living Award website for details of how to apply for the award, to find out establishments in your area that currently hold the award and download some healthy living recipes.

 - Workplace Health – This web page has information on how to improve your health at work.
 It has suggestions on how to beat the energy slump, how to avoid back pain at work, relaxation tips for stress and more..Why sitting too much is bad for your health?

 - Food and Diet – This web page has information on how to make your diet healthier and it has links to useful tools for example a BMI Healthy Weight Calculator and a 5 a day meal planner.

 - This Scottish Government Campaign encourages individuals to make small changes in their lifestyle which will in turn reduce their risk of heart disease, cancer and diabetes.

 Workplace Nutrition Staff

-- Pamela Murray – Community Dietitian.
+- Pamela Murray – Public Health Dietitian.
 Based at Department of Nutrition and Dietetics, Admin Offices, Falkirk Community Hospital, Westburn Avenue, Falkirk, FK1 5SU.